 I’m Dmytro Ovcharenko, CEO at Alcor, with over 15 years of experience in the tech industry.
-In this article, I’ll dwell upon the advantages and possible disadvantages of hiring programmers in the Latin American software industry.
+In this article, I’ll dwell upon the advantages and possible disadvantages that IT companies fase as their hire LATAM developers.
 You’ll also gain insights into the annual salary rates in the region, along with a brief overview of its prominent offshoring locations and IT hubs.
 So, let’s dive in!

 Latin American Software Development Industry Overview

 Latin America is one of the rapidly expanding IT markets in the world.
 Experts predict it will grow by a CAGR of about 6.5% between 2023 and 2028.
 Currently, South American software development is leading the region’s industry, mainly thanks to countries like Colombia, Mexico, Chile, and Argentina.
 For instance, Mexico’s IT market holds a value of $28 billion, making it the second-largest technology market in the region, yielding only to Brazil.

 In 2022, the Latin American software industry generated a total revenue of $18.6 billion.
 The enterprise software and application development segments chiefly drove this growth.
 Furthermore, a notable surge occurred in software-as-a-service (SaaS), which generated around $7.4 billion in revenue in 2022.
 Among the LATAM nations, Colombia experienced remarkable growth in this sector, recording a 61% increase in just one year.